 How well are the books received?
 Do kids really like the program?Booklegger books are checked out 3 times more frequently than other children's books.
 Our greatest successes are with non-readers.
 We frequently hear from students who have never enjoyed reading before, and are now hooked!
 It is interesting that though adults view the Booklegger program as a literacy project, children regard Bookleggers as entertainment.
 This is probably because there are no assignments associated with Booklegger visits.
 Students are never forced to read these books, they can choose to read them in their recreational time.
 They always great their Booklegger guests with smiles and cheers - it's a wonderful greeting!

 What is taught in class?
 What presentation skills are assumed?
 The Booklegger training class assumes nothing - all the skills necessary to be able to make an exciting classroom presentation are taught!
 We'll teach you effective methods of storytelling, how to booktalk, how to use props if you should choose to do so, how to mix genres, what books are effective at which grade levels, how to work with gifted readers, reluctant readers, and readers functioning below grade level.
 For several sessions we have experienced guest speakers give their tips and expert advice for successful booklegging.
-We'll have you practice your new skills in the training class and, towards the end of training, you'll be able to visit two actual classrooms full of kids!
+We'll have you practice your new skills in the training class and you'll be able to visit actual classrooms full of kids!